-The BOA represents the profession both through the media and with key stakeholders to influence policy and highlight the issues that that are important for trauma and orthopaedics, such as delays to orthopaedic surgery and its effects on patients and trainees.
+The BOA represents the trauma and orthopaedic profession both through the media and with key stakeholders to influence policy and highlight the issues that that are important to members and patients, such as delays to orthopaedic surgery and its effects on patients and trainees.
 BOA spokespeople feature regularly in radio, TV and print interviews on the current NHS waiting lists for elective sugery.
-Below are a few examples of where we have been quoted in the press.
+Below are a few examples of where the BOA has been quoted in the printed press.

 We have also responded to a number of consultations during the last year, which we hope will go some way to making an impact on policy changes.
 You can view these on our Policy and Position Statements page.